 Course dates and venues can be found in the Accreditation Course dates section of this site.

-Course fees are fully inclusive of all texts and support materials.
-Fees as at 1 January 2016 are as follows:
+Course fees are fully inclusive of support materials.
+Fees as at 1 January 2017 are as follows:

 - MAIA Member Level One Course $310